blrobin2/blrobin2.github.io/_posts/2025-04-28-more-dates-for-kay.md

 letterboxd_url: https://boxd.it/9xEpLF
 mst3k: false
 rifftrax: true
-category: movie_review
+category: movie-review
 ---

 <b>From Rifftrax Live: MST3K Reunion</a>

 Frank Conniff and Trace Beaulieu riffing

-* I'm making a sandwich!
+- I'm making a sandwich!
 Can you believe it?
-* "Dirty work?
+- "Dirty work?
 I'll help!" (actual quote from short)